Automattic/vip-governance-plugin/README.md

 - Currently, this plugin does not support disabling child blocks nested inside a parent.
 The plugin will prevent you from inserting additional blocks, but existing blocks in existing content will not be removed or restricted.

-- Support for `colors.duotone` and `spacing` has not been implemented yet.
+- Support for `colors.duotone` has not been implemented.

 ### Sample Rules